-- Benefits for covered services will be reduced by 25 percent of the covered charges, not to exceed a maximum benefit reduction of \$500 IF you are admitted to a participating Hospital (Payment for Hospital Services or PHS provider) that is not part of the Preferred Patient CareSM (PPCSM) Network and admission certification has not been requested on your behalf or the request is denied. - This Plan will not pay room and board benefits for your first two days of hospitalization IF your non-network Hospital admission is denied, but you are admitted to a non-network Hospital anyway. - This Plan will not pay room and board benefits for your entire Hospital stay IF you are admitted to a non-network Hospital without having your Doctor call prior to the admission. - 4.
-This Plan will not pay room and board benefits for the additional days that were not certified IF your non-network Hospital admission is certified but your stay is longer than the number of days for which the admission was certified.
+- 1. Benefits for covered services will be reduced by 25 percent of the covered charges, not to exceed a maximum benefit reduction of \$500 IF you are admitted to a participating Hospital (Payment for Hospital Services or PHS provider) that is not part of the Preferred Patient CareSM (PPCSM) Network and admission certification has not been requested on your behalf or the request is denied. - 2.
+This Plan will not pay room and board benefits for your first two days of hospitalization IF your nonnetwork Hospital admission is denied, but you are admitted to a non-network Hospital anyway. - 3.
+This Plan will not pay room and board benefits for your entire Hospital stay IF you are admitted to a non-network Hospital without having your Doctor call prior to the admission. - 4.
+This Plan will not pay room and board benefits for the additional days that were not certified IF your non-network Hospital admission is certified but your stay is longer than the number of days for which the admission was certified. - Numbers one through four above do not apply if you are admitted as inpatient through the emergency room (ER visit).